yjp20/youngjin.io/content/_index.md

 Greetings, traveller.
 Welcome to my corner of the internet!
 I'm Young-Jin, and I currently study CS at UC Berkeley.

-I’ve taught myself to program nine years ago, got high on the drug of creation, and never stopped programming since.
+I’ve taught myself to program some years ago, got high on the drug of creation, and never stopped programming since.
 I now spend most of my time thinking about systems and great abstractions.

 Below are some of the projects I have worked on over the years.